SgtSwagrid/Boards/README.md

 * You will find the implementation of _BoardLang_ in `dsl/src/main/scala/boards`.
 * You will find examples of _BoardLang_ in use in `games/src/main/scala/boards`.

-_BoardLang_ uses a functional style and all objects are immutable.
+#### Philosophy

+_BoardLang_ uses a [functional](https://en.wikipedia.org/wiki/Functional_programming) style and all objects are [immutable](https://en.wikipedia.org/wiki/Immutable_object).
+Fundamentally, a game is built by defining some number of `PieceTypes`s and composing `Rule`s to precisely specify what the player can and can't do with these pieces.
+Each `Action` the player takes causes a transition to a new `GameState` in accordance with the current `Rule`.

 #### Important Types

+* `Game`: A precise specification of the rules for a game (e.g. Chess, Connect Four, etc).

 For the state of the game:
 * `InstantaneousState`: The current "physical" state of the game.
 Contains the `Board` and current `PieceSet`, and tracks the `activePlayerId`.